 - 1/4 cup unsweetened soymilk

-- First, in a large soup or stock pot, saute the minced carrot, celery and onion in the vegan margarine or oil until very soft, about 8 to 10 minutes.
+In a large soup or stock pot, saute the minced carrot, celery, and onion in the vegan margarine or oil until very soft, about 8 to 10 minutes.

-- Remove from heat and remove the bay leaves.
+Remove from heat and take out the bay leaves.

-- Puree the soup in a blender or process until desired consistency is reached (you may want to completely puree it smooth or leave a few chunks, up to you!).
+Puree the soup in a blender or process until desired consistency is reached (completely puree it smooth or leave a few chunks—up to you!).